mohsinalimat/ContainerScrollViewController/README.md

 << Correct adjustment of the scroll view's additional safe area insets when the keyboard is presented, in the case when the container view doesn't cover the entire screen, but also allowing for the possibility that `additionalSafeAreaInsets.bottom` may have already been set to compensate for an auxilliary view. >>

-<< Filters out rapid sequences of changes to the height of the keyboard.
-See extreme example described in BottomInsetFilter comments. >>

 << Suppresses unwanted UITextField text position animation as the focus
 moves between text fields. >>